SimonPhoenix96/mpv-userscripts/webm-bump-loader/README.md

 change this to false if u just want to use available files in webmDir

 **`streamMode`**
-streaming mode streams bumps instead of downloading them directly, if online mode false then itll use availible links automatically generated in webmDir\streamLinks.txt
+streaming mode streams bumps instead of downloading them directly, if online mode false then itll use available links automatically generated in webmDir\streamLinks.txt

 **`bumpCount`**
 defines ammount of webms to be played after episode finishes || default is 3